 Unfortunately, they're misinformed.
 Several years from now, their faded tattoos will be a reflection of this incorrect information.

-Yes, you are correct.
-The body regenerates it's outer skin layer (epidermis) approximately every 27-40 days.
+Yes the body regenerates it's outer skin layer (epidermis) approximately every 27-40 days.
 This is the same as exfoliating.

 Moisturizers have a very limited ability to slow skin aging.
-The ingredients in moisturizers are thick and designed to sit on the skin's outer surface (epidermis) to seal and lock in the body's natural moisture.
-Which helps keep your skin soft.
-Sunscreens products are also thick and designed to seal the outer surface layer of skin (epidermis) to form a protective barrier.
+The ingredients in moisturizers are thick and designed to sit on the skin's outer surface (epidermis) where they seal and lock in the body's natural moisture.
+This will help keep your skin soft, but it does not help below the surface where the collagen is breaking down.